montequercus/MBT-sim/Airport/README.md

 The test package can test two similar components within this SUT: 'Passport check' and 'Luggage placing'.
 These are servers with queue.
 The test model will monitor arrivals and departures from a server in the SUT.
 It will test whether the service times are within the expected distributions.

 # How to run
 This test package can be executed in two ways.
+Note that the SUT is placed in the 'tests' folder; this is so that it can also be run from the CLI.

 ## 1. From CLI
 To execute from the CLI, use from this folder: